Preparation Time

 - 1 clove of leek garlic

-In this dish, it is essential to have all the ingredients prepared beforehand, because it is cooked over high heat, sautéing and incorporating them continuously.
-It is worth paying attention to the order in which to add them, so that everything receives the necessary heat and each element reaches its perfect point.
+In this dish, it is essential to have all the ingredients prepared in advance, as it is cooked over high heat, sautéing and incorporating them continuously.
+It is important to pay attention to the order in which they are added; this way, everything receives the necessary heat and each element reaches its perfect point.

-Cut the meats into cubes, season with salt and pepper, and set them aside.
-Also reserve the shrimp seasoned with salt and pepper.
+Cut the meats into cubes, season with salt and pepper, and set aside.
+Also, reserve the shrimp, which should be seasoned with salt and pepper beforehand.

-Wash the soybean sprouts, drain them, and set them aside.
-Also wash the vegetables and cut them into fine julienne strips.
-Cut the ham into small cubes.
+Wash the soy sprouts, drain them, and set them aside.
+Also, wash the vegetables and cut them into fine julienne.
+Dice the ham into small pieces.

 Place the wok over high heat.
-Add the oil, and when it is hot, add the finely chopped garlic and ginger.
-Sauté it and incorporate the meats, first the pork; when the meat changes to a white color, add the chicken.
+Add the oil, and when it's hot, add the finely chopped garlic and ginger.
+Sauté them and then incorporate the meats: first the pork, and when it turns white, add the chicken.

-Three minutes later, add the peppers, chili, and onion.
-Sauté to ensure the ingredients are well integrated and that the heat is distributed evenly.
+Three minutes later, add the bell peppers, chili, and onion.
+Sauté everything until the flavors are well combined and the heat is evenly distributed.

-Without stopping to sauté, add 2/3 of the ham, the shrimp, and the scallions.
-Wait for the shrimp to change color and add the cooked white rice.
+Without stopping to sauté, add two-thirds of the ham, the shrimp, and the green onion.
+Wait for the shrimp to change color and incorporate the white rice.
 Mix well.
 Add the soy sauce and continue sautéing the ingredients in the wok.

-If you want your fried rice to have a more intense flavor, just add more soy sauce.
-To finish, add the finely chopped leek and the finely sliced ham, mix, and let the rice rest for a couple of minutes.
-Stir it one last time and serve it fresh.
+If you want the dish to have a more intense flavor, simply add more soy sauce to taste.
+To finish, incorporate the finely chopped leek, the sliced ham cut into thin strips, mix well, and let it rest for a few minutes.
+Sauté it one last time and serve immediately.

-You can accompany it with soy sauce (Chinese sauce) so that each diner can add it to their liking.
-Enjoy your meal!!
+You can accompany this delicious dish with additional soy sauce, so each diner can add it to their liking.
+Enjoy your meal!